mootools/mootools-more/Docs/Drag/Slider.md

 4. wheel  - (*boolean*: defaults to false) True if you want the ability to move the knob by mousewheeling.
 5. steps  - (*number*: defaults to 100) The number of steps the Slider should move/tick.
 6. mode   - (*string*: defaults to horizontal) The type of Slider can be either 'horizontal' or 'vertical' in movement.
+6. initialStep   - (*number*: defaults to 0) The step the slider will start at.

 ### Notes: